Chart Color Schemes

 Kingsgrove - North's population is slightly older than the national pattern

 Kingsgrove - North's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median of 38 years.
-Comparing with Greater Sydney, the 75-84 age group is notably over-represented at 7.9% locally, while the 25-34 age group is under-represented at 10.4%.
-According to the 2021 Census, the 15-24 age group has increased from 11.4% to 14.1%, but the 0-4 cohort has declined from 6.0% to 4.3%, and the 35-44 age group has decreased from 14.2% to 12.6%.
-By 2041, demographic modeling suggests Kingsgrove - North's age profile will change significantly.
-The 55-64 cohort is projected to grow by 25%, adding 188 residents to reach 942.
-Residents aged 65 and older represent 56% of anticipated population growth, while the 15-24 and 0-4 cohorts are projected to decline in population.
+Compared to Greater Sydney, the 75-84 age cohort is notably over-represented in Kingsgrove-North at 7.9%, while the 25-34 age group is under-represented at 10.4%.
+According to the 2021 Census, the 15 to 24 age group has increased from 11.4% to 14.1% of the population, while the 0 to 4 cohort has declined from 6.0% to 4.3%, and the 35 to 44 age group has dropped from 14.2% to 12.6%.
+Demographic modeling suggests that Kingsgrove-North's age profile will change significantly by 2041, with the 55 to 64 cohort projected to grow by 25%, adding 188 residents to reach 942.
+Residents aged 65 and older are expected to represent 56% of the population growth, while the 15 to 24 and 0 to 4 age cohorts are projected to decline in population.